Teaching Resources

 Four Cultural Activities to Start Off the New School Year

-Starting the new school year with intentions of building a respectful and inclusive learning environment ensures all of your students feel welcomed and are engaged with the material.
+Starting the new school year with intentions of building a respectful and welcoming learning environment ensures all of your students feel valued and are engaged with the material.
 Doing some introductory cultural activities during the first week of school will lay the groundwork for healthy relationships all year long.
 Demonstrating to students that their culture and background are valued in your classroom is good not only for nurturing healthy relationships but also for creating an environment where everyone can learn and thrive academically.
 Try these activities and ideas during the first week of school to get to know your students and to help them build friendships with one another.

 “My Ten” activity